Fact Sheet FS1284

 Respect is an important character trait that every person should demonstrate.
 Show respect to others by not labeling them.
 Person-First Language refers to the intentional effort to recognize the person first before the disability.
 It describes what a person HAS, not what a person IS.
 An example of Person-First Language is: Kate has autism versus Kate is autistic.
 When working with people with disabilities, it is important to use Person-First Language and to identify the individual first and then the disability.
 If you are uncertain about what language or terms to use when speaking to a person with a disability, ask the person.
 Use terms that the person prefers.

 A disability is a functional limitation that interferes with a person's ability to walk, talk, and learn.
 The term handicap describes a situation or barrier imposed by society or environment and should not be used to describe an individual.
-Having a disability does not mean a person is not healthy or that he or she cannot be healthy.
+Having a disability does not mean a person is not healthy or cannot be healthy.
 Being healthy means the same thing for all of us—getting and staying well so we can lead full, active lives.

 Summary